Einhorn Center for Community Engagement

 • Must maintain satisfactory academic progress for continued eligibility.

-How Does the Federal Work Study award work?
+How Does the Federal Work-Study award work?

-How Does the Federal Work Study award work?
+How Does the Federal Work-Study award work?

 • The FWS balance you do not earn cannot be converted to cash, nor can it be applied to your Bursar balance.
-Basically, if you don’t use it, you lose it.

 How much can be earned?

-You may earn the amount stated in your financial aid package as a Federal Work Study award.
+You may earn the amount stated in your financial aid package as a Federal Work-Study award.
 This figure is equal to your “gross wages,” not the taxable portion of your earnings.
-If you have more than one work study position, remember to add earnings from all jobs when calculating how much of your award remains.
+If you have more than one work-study position, remember to add earnings from all jobs when calculating how much of your award remains.
 Email the CWSP Coordinator if you’d like to check your FWS balance.

 FWS award reduction or cancellation